Bob Menendez: Personal life

 In 1976, Menendez married Jane Jacobsen, a teacher for the Union City Board of Education and Union City Public Schools.
-They had two children: Alicia Menendez, an MSNBC television commentator/host, and Rob Menendez, who worked as the Commissioner of the Port Authority of New York and New Jersey and was elected to Congress in the 8th congressional district in 2022 as a Democrat.
-Menendez and Jane divorced in 2005.
-In October 2019, Menendez got engaged to Nadine Arslanian, a businesswoman from Bergen County.
-They married in October 2020.
+They had two children: Alicia Menendez, an MSNBC television commentator/host, and Rob Menendez, who worked as the Commissioner of the Port Authority of New York and New Jersey and was elected to Congress in New Jersey's 8th congressional district in 2022 as a Democrat.
+Menendez and Jacobsen divorced in 2005.
+He has four grandchildren.